jazzband/django-categories/README.md

 - **Show multiple levels.** Ancestors of category, category and all children of category or  a category and its children

+## Categories API

+Support for categories API can be added by third party application [django-categories-api](https://github.com/PetrDlouhy/django-categories-api).

 ## Changes

 ### New in 1.8